delineateio/ngrok-example/README.md

 task example:service:stop
 ```

-> Also note that as the following commands manage `xxx` services they require admin privileges and therefore will likely need a password to be entered.
+> Also note that the above commands will require admin privileges and therefore it's highly likely that you will need to enter your password to complete these tasks.

 <!-- ROADMAP -->
 ## Roadmap